freeplane/docs/user-documentation/styles.md

 It's worth to note that there can be several styles active for a node.
 The most common scenario is that `Automatic level styles` are enabled in a map, usually painting each level a different color.
 Still, each node can be explicitly assigned a style, e.g. `Important`.
-Then style properties from both `Level ?` style and `Important` will blend.
+Then formatting properties from both `Level` and `Important` will blend.

 ![](../images/apply_level_styles_and_explicitly_applied_style-1'10'2.png ':size=200')